Feline (The Stranglers album): Reception

 The album received a mixed reception from fans and critics alike.
 Some fans embraced the band's new sound, while others felt it wasn't the same band that recorded their debut Rattus Norvegicus in 1977.

 Trouser Press described the album as "restrained and dignified, but also lackluster and boring."
 Alex Ogg, in a retrospective two and a half stars review for AllMusic, wrote, "While not an instant classic, it does repay repeated listening ...
 Instead of the belligerent tunefulness of yesteryear, the Stranglers were trying to expand their sound and reach.
 Too often on this lackluster effort, however, it comes across as boring and unengaging.

 Track listing

+According to the booket accompanying the 40th Anniversary of Feline, the original running order featured "Savage Breast" in place of "All Roads lead to Rome".